kevanlee/dunk/ai-strategy-notes.md

 - High-value cards (1s, 14s, 13s, etc.)
 - Long suits (having many cards of the same suit)
 - "Control" cards (highest card of a suit)
-- "Voids" (not having any cards of a suit - can be good for trumping)
+- "Voids" (not having any cards of a suit - can be good for power suit play)

 ## Current State
 - Basic random card selection (very simple)